MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-management-pack-delivery.md

   This management pack requires an author set of privileges to create a management pack for storing overrides.
 If the default action account does not have these privileges, create a new account and map this account to the Microsoft SQL Server Run As Profile.

+>[!NOTE]
+>Management Pack for SQL Server does not support object names with non-printable characters.

 ## Importing Management Pack

 If you already have any of the version-specific management packs, discovery and monitoring provided by this management pack will be disabled and will be performed solely by the existing version-specific management packs.